 Egypt is situated in Northern Africa, bordering the Mediterranean Sea and sharing boundaries with Libya and the Gaza Strip.
 It has a surface area of 1,001,450 square km, made up of twenty-seven administrative divisions.
-The population is estimated at 83.6 million inhabitants (July 2012) with literacy rate of 72%.
+The population is estimated at close 85.3 million inhabitants (July 2013 CIA WorldFactBook) with literacy rate of 73.9% 62.9% of the total population is between 15 and 64 years of age.
+Cairo has a population of 11.169 million and Alexandria 4.387 million (2011).
 The official languages are Arabic, English and French.

-In relation to Communications, according to MCIT and NTRA published statistics, there were 8.41 million fixed line subscribers and 92.64 million mobile subscribers (112.81% penetration) in July 2012.
-In terms of Internet usage, there were 31.03 million Internet users (37.70% penetration), with 2.03 million ADSL subscribers and 10.87 mobile Internet users in July 2012.
+In relation to Communications, according to MCIT and NTRA published statistics, there were 6.7 million fixed line subscribers and 98.82 million mobile subscribers (117.32% penetration) as at 30 November 2013.

-Emphasis is placed on continuing research and development in the application of ICT in industries to allow Egypt to become and remain a world-class competitor.
-Progress is seen as no longer dependent on natural resources but rather on creativity and innovation.
-To boost this concept, the Ministry of Communications & Information Technology (MCIT) launched an initiative with a specified set of strategic objectives to emphasise the importance of, and promote, R&D in ICT industry and the applications of ICT R&D in other sectors.
-The MCIT R&D initiative materialized in the form of Research and Development Centres of Excellence.
-Creating mechanisms for the collaboration between academic and industrial institutions on the local and international levels is a key feature and goal of MCIT's R&D Centres of Excellence.
+Emphasis is placed on applied ICT research and development to support Egypt to be a world-class competitor.
+There has been progress as Egypt is no longer dependent on natural resources and is focused on creativity and innovation.
+To boost this concept, the Ministry of Communications & Information Technology (MCIT) launched an R&D initiative with a set of strategic objectives to emphasise the importance of, and promote, R&D in the ICT industry and the applications of ICT R&D in other sectors.
+The MCIT R&D initiative launched Research and Development Centres of Excellence to support collaboration between academic and industrial institutions at a national and and international level.
 The Technology Innovation and Entrepreneurship Centre (TIEC) aims to support innovation and entrepreneurship in ICT and thus drive the economy.